 Describe the content of your boxes

-When moving a kitchen, mark each box with a dark-coloured marker.
+When moving a kitchen, mark each box with a dark-colored marker.
 Write what it contains on the top of the box and on the sides.
 In this way once you have packed and moved your kitchen you will easily recognize what the content of each box is.
 Put a “NB” mark on each box that has breakable items like coffee cups and glass plates.
 This sign will show you that you have to be careful while moving the box that has it on and will remind you to be careful when moving a kitchen.

 Special and/ or expensive items

-If you have in your kitchen valuable items you are going to move like expensive art – pictures, paintings, small statuettes or other, you need to pay special attention to them.
+If you have in your kitchen valuable items you are going to move like expensive art – pictures and paintings, small statuettes or other, you need to pay special attention to them.
 After you have packed the rest of your kitchen, put around each of these objects very carefully bubble wrap.
 You may decide to inform yourself on the common moving insurance options as well.
 Do not hesitate to take special precautions for your valuables once you start packing a kitchen.

 What do you like about this article?
 What else would you like to know?
 Feel free to give us your opinion in the comment section below!